-You are starting a new lawn for the first time in your life, and it dawns on you that you have never really considered what types of lawn grasses there are to choose from?
-Well, your choice depends, in part, on what the climate is like where you live.
-Accordingly, the two broad classes discussed below are the "warm-season" and "cool-season" grasses.
-This article restricts its specific advice to homeowners in North America, but it would be easy enough to apply the information therein to other locations that have corresponding climate conditions.
+If you are starting a new lawn for the first time in your life, it may dawn on you that you have never really considered what types of lawn grasses there are to choose from.
+The grass family (Poaceae) is huge.
+Your choice will depend, in part, on what the climate is like where you live.
+Accordingly, the two broad classes of turfgrasses are the warm-season and cool-season grasses.
+While these terms are most typically used in North America, information about these grasses and how to use them is also applicable to other locations that have corresponding climate conditions.

 List of Warm-Season Grasses

-While we sometimes think of this topic mainly in terms of two disparate regions (namely, the North and the Deep South), there is also what's called the "Transition Zone" between those two, stretching roughly from southern Pennsylvania to northern Georgia.
-So what should you grow in this in-between region?
-Tall fescue is a particularly tough cool-season grass to survive in the Transition Zone.
-Meanwhile, among the warm-season types, Bermudagrass, centipedegrass, and zoysiagrass are cold-tolerant enough to be grown there.
+While you might think of this topic mainly in terms of two disparate regions (the North and the Deep South), there is also what's called the "Transition Zone" between those two, which stretches roughly from southern Pennsylvania to northern Georgia.
+This is an in-between region.
+Tall fescue is a particularly tough cool-season grass that can survive in the Transition Zone.
+Meanwhile, among the warm-season types, Bermuda grass, centipedegrass, and zoysiagrass are cold-tolerant enough to be grown there.

-In the southern United States, warm-season grasses are generally grown.
+In the Deep South, warm-season grasses are generally grown.
 These types of lawn grasses grow actively from mid-April to mid-October.
-As their name implies, they like the warm weather.
-In order to still have a lawn in winter, Southerners will sometimes overseed with annual ryegrass.
-Below is a list of some of the most popular kinds of warm-season grasses:
+As their name implies, they like warm weather.
+To still have a lawn in winter, Southerners will sometimes overseed with annual ryegrass.
+Some of the most popular kinds of warm-season grasses are:

-Note that each of these categories can be broken down further by listing the different cultivars that are available.
-Take zoysiagrass, for example; cultivars of just one of the various types of zoysiagrass (namely, Zoysia japonica) include:
+Each of these categories can be broken down further by listing the different cultivars that are available.
+Take zoysia grass, for example; cultivars of just one of the various types of zoysia grass (Zoysia japonica) include:

 - El Toro